2shweet/AlarmClock/README.md

 # AlarmClock
-Alarm Clock with weather and News headlines for the day from Yahoo
+Not a Tradional Alarm Clock with Sound or Ring tone, Alarm Clock with weather and News headlines for the day from Yahoo

-Alarm clock Built with Python and Tkinter
-Simple Alarm is a Wake up alarm only so its set to AM on set time alarm will speak current time days weather how its looking (Source is Yahoo)
+Alarm clock Built with Python and Tkinter Iam still a noob trying to git Good Simple Alarm is a Wake up alarm on set time alarm will speak current time days weather how its looking (Source is Yahoo)